patrickmcsweeney81/EVisionBetCode/FUTURE_IDEAS.md

 # Future Enhancement Ideas

+---

+## Fallback/Alert System for Missing Bookies/Markets

+**Concept:** Implement logic to alert (e.g., via Telegram) when a key bookmaker or market is missing odds for a major event.

+**Implementation Approach:**
+- Monitor API responses for missing bookies/markets
+- Trigger alert/notification if a critical bookie or market is absent
+- Configurable for which bookies/markets are critical

+**Benefits:**
+- Immediate awareness of data gaps
+- Enables manual intervention or alternative sourcing

+---

+## Alternative Data Sources for AU Bookies

+**Concept:** Explore and prototype alternative APIs or scraping solutions for AU bookies with persistent OddsAPI gaps.

+**Implementation Approach:**
+- Research and test unofficial APIs, web scraping, or paid feeds (e.g., BetMakers)
+- Integrate as fallback or supplement to OddsAPI

+**Benefits:**
+- Improved coverage for hard-to-get bookies/markets
+- Reduces reliance on a single data provider

 This file contains ideas for potential future improvements to the EV bot.
 These are not currently implemented but could be valuable additions.

 ---